Skip to main content

 Nutrition Programs Resource Management

-As a result of statewide school funding issues, some districts are faced with a very serious problem: Where will funds come from to replace the district's contribution to operating the National School Lunch and School Breakfast Programs?
+As a result of statewide school funding issues, some districts are faced with a very serious problem: Where will funds come from to replace the district's or organization’s contribution to operating the National School Lunch and the School Breakfast Programs?

 In many cases, internal restructuring of the food service department's structure, policy and practices can result in significant cost savings.
 We have included resources to assist you.
 If your district is in need of financial technical assistance, please contact your assigned Child Nutrition Specialist.